aschmere/dwd_global_radiation/README.md

 DISCLAIMER: This project is a private open source project and is not affiliated with the German public meteorology service institute "Deutscher Wetterdienst" (DWD).
 However, it uses its publicly available data interfaces.

 # Summary
-The DWD Global Radiation Observation and Forecast Data Library is a python package, which provides convenient access to forecast and observation data regarding Surface Incoming Solar Radiation (SIS) [[1]](#R1) or also known as "Global Horizontal Irradiance" (GHI).
-The data currently used covers roughly a geographical area of Germany, Austria and Switzerland.
+The DWD Global Radiation Observation and Forecast Data Library is a python package, which provides convenient access to forecast and observation data regarding Surface Incoming Solar Radiation (SIS) [[1]](#R1) or also known as "Global Horizontal Irradiance" (GHI) issued by the German meteorology service institute "Deutscher Wetterdienst" (DWD).
+The data currently used by this package covers roughly a geographical area of Germany, Austria and Switzerland.
 SIS or GHI is the most important input variable for determining the electrical output of photovoltaic systems.
 Therefore this data is particularly useful in "Smart Home"-scenarios, if you want to correlate the actual output of your photovoltaic system with measured SIS or can even help forecasting this output based on SIS forecast data.
-SIS data can also be helpful in regulating room heating systems, as solar irradiance has a big impact on the room temperature as well.
+SIS data can also be helpful in regulating room heating systems, as solar irradiance can have a big impact on the room temperature as well.

 For more details regarding Solar irradiance terminology and the global radiation data provided by DWD via its "Open Data" server, see [[2]](#R2).